Resinchem/Ultimate-Bedside-Lamp/docs/interfaces.md

 The system will restart.
 You may notice "boot indicators" such as the LED strip or bulb flashing RGB colors.
 This is normal and is detailed in [The Boot Process]({{ '/booting' | relative_url }}) documentation.

->Depending upon the specific operation, a reboot of the primary controller may also require a reboot of the display controller.
+**🔍 Dual Rebooting**<br>Depending upon the specific operation, a reboot of the primary controller may also require a reboot of the display controller.
 The system handles this automatically when needed.
 {: .important }
----

 ## Display Controller Configuration